 However, if you’re banking on a month-long break from alcohol to help you lose weight, Kumar said it’s not your best bet.

 “I would suggest cutting back on several things rather than completely eliminating to avoid feeling deprived, which can lead to rebound eating/drinking and weight regain,” she said.

 5. Boost brain power

-Dasgupta says the best people to practice Dry January and being dry all year-round are those under 21 years old, and not just for legal reasons.
+Dasgupta said the best people to avoid alcohol always are those under 21 years old, and not just for legal reasons.

 “There’s a reason why the legal age of drinking is 21 years.
 Teenage and college drinking is a huge problem.
 It can cause memory loss and interference with brain development.
 For college students, being dry is the best thing to do,” he said.

 The same goes for those with alcohol use disorder or a family history of it.